Radiocarbon dating: History

 In 1945, Libby moved to the University of Chicago, where he began his work on radiocarbon dating.
 He published a paper in 1946 in which he proposed that the carbon in living matter might include ^{14}C as well as non-radioactive carbon.
 Libby and several collaborators proceeded to experiment with methane collected from sewage works in Baltimore, and after isotopically enriching their samples they were able to demonstrate that they contained ^{14}C. By contrast, methane created from petroleum showed no radiocarbon activity because of its age.
 The results were summarized in a paper in Science in 1947, in which the authors commented that their results implied it would be possible to date materials containing carbon of organic origin.

 Libby and James Arnold proceeded to test the radiocarbon dating theory by analyzing samples with known ages.
 For example, two samples taken from the tombs of two Egyptian kings, Zoser and Sneferu, independently dated to 2625 BC ± 75 years, were dated by radiocarbon measurement to an average of 2800 BC ± 250 years.
 These results were published in Science in December 1949.
 Within 11 years of their announcement, more than 20 radiocarbon dating laboratories had been set up worldwide.
 In 1960, Libby was awarded the Nobel Prize in Chemistry for this work.

 Physical and chemical details

 In nature, carbon exists as three isotopes.
-Two are stable and not radioactive: carbon-12 (^{12}C), and carbon-13 (^{13}C); and carbon-14 (^{14}C), also known as "radiocarbon", which is radioactive.
+Carbon-12 (^{12}C), and carbon-13 (^{13}C) are stable and not radioactive; carbon-14 (^{14}C), also known as "radiocarbon", is radioactive.
 The half-life of ^{14}C (the time it takes for half of a given amount of ^{14}C to decay) is about 5,730 years, so its concentration in the atmosphere might be expected to decrease over thousands of years, but ^{14}C is constantly being produced in the lower stratosphere and upper troposphere, primarily by galactic cosmic rays, and to a lesser degree by solar cosmic rays.
 These cosmic rays generate neutrons as they travel through the atmosphere which can strike nitrogen-14 (^{14}N) atoms and turn them into ^{14}C. The following nuclear reaction is the main pathway by which ^{14}C is created: